Court-Ordered Arbitration and Mediation

 I have an attorney.
 Do I need to do anything at mediation?

 You and your attorney can decide how much you will participate at the mediation.
 The mediation process is designed to allow people to take an active role in discussing and settling their cases, but some people prefer to let their attorney speak for them.
 Mediation is not a trial and you will not be asked to testify about the case.

 Will my attorney be with me and will I be able to speak privately with my attorney?

 Yes.
 Your attorney will be present throughout the mediation, unless you agree otherwise, and you can let your attorney, or the mediator know if you want to speak privately with your attorney at any time.

 Who will be my mediator?

 The parties and their attorneys have the option of selecting a certified mediator.
 The N.C.
-Dispute Resolution Commission, which certifies mediators, keeps a database of qualified mediators for various types of cases, along with a guide to selecting a mediator.
-If you and the opposing party do not select a mediator or cannot agree on a choice, the court will appoint your mediator.
+Dispute Resolution Commission, which certifies mediators, keeps a database of certified mediators for various types of cases, along with a guide to selecting a mediator.
+If you and the opposing party do not select a mediator or cannot agree on one, the court will appoint a certified mediator to your case.